Process level monitoring and alerting in Prometheus

 Conclusion

-To test the Alert, try to stop the service by doing sudo systemctl stop go-analyzer.service
+To test the Alert, try to stop the service by doing sudo systemctl stop go-analyzer.service.
+You should get an alert email soon.

 Now you rest assured that whenever a crucial monitored service (maybe database, server, MQ service,etc) goes down you will be informed quickly and hence take required action faster!